janipalsamaki/excel-employee-training-reminders-robot/README.md

 # Employee training reminders robot

+> **Accessing Excel files with Robocorp is much more convenient, faster, and robust than interacting with the Excel application UI.** No Excel licenses or installation required.
+No flaky UI surface automation.
+Benefit from all the power and flexibility of the Python ecosystem!

 ## Background story

 Acme Corporation requires employees to complete the required training.
 The employee and training information is stored in a highly-sophisticated HR solution: Excel files!